P1sec/pycrate/README.md

 The library is designed to work with Python 3 (3.5 and greater), from the official Python implementation [CPython](https://www.python.org/), and is systematically tested both on Linux, MacOS and Windows.
-It should also support alternative Python engine such as [pypy](http://pypy.org/), [nuitka](http://nuitka.net/) or [Cython](https://cython.org/) ; this is however not regularly tested.
+It should also support alternative Python engines such as [pypy](http://pypy.org/), [nuitka](http://nuitka.net/) or [Cython](https://cython.org/) ; this is however not regularly tested.
 It should also support any other operating systems which has a decent Python 3 support.